SLU-biochar/biochar-systems-dev/content/en/modules/_index.md

   <div class="col-md-9 col-md-push-1">

 {{% notice tip %}}
 The flowchart is <mark>interactive</mark>!
 Click on a box to access a dedicated page with definitions, explanations, useful resources, data and references.
-The goal of this knowledge compilation is not to be a complete textbook on biochar, but specifically to provide key information for assessing biochar systems for environmental purposes or decision-making based on environmental condiserations.
+The goal of this knowledge compilation is not to be a complete textbook on biochar, but specifically to provide key information for assessing biochar systems for environmental purposes or decision-making based on environmental considerations.
 <br /><br />
 On each page, the information is presented by increasing <mark>level of complexity</mark>: at the top, you will find definitions and overview information.
-The more you scroll down, specialised concepts are explained and other useful resources are provided.
+As you scroll down, specialised concepts are explained and other useful resources are provided.
 {{% /notice %}}

   </div>